Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Concept Validation and Calibration

 The exemplary study is continued for half the wind polar diagram, i.e., the wind spectrum $0^\circ \leq \mathrm{TWA} \leq 180^\circ$, sampled in 15-degree steps, resulting in 13 simulations to consider the wind spectrum.
 First, the three introduced numerical grids with different rotor discretization are considered using the flux-blending method with UDS ($\beta = 1.0$) and the hybrid RANS/LES method, resulting in 13x4=52 simulations.
 Figure \ref{fig:annika_braren_cx_cy_TWA_grids} displays the longitudinal (left, $C_x = 2 f_1 / (\rho V^2 A_\mathrm{f})$) and lateral (center, $C_y = 2 f_1 / (\rho V^2 A_\mathrm{l})$) wind coefficients over the TWA, where $A_\mathrm{f}$ and $A_\mathrm{l}$ refer to the projected frontal and lateral reference area, respectively.
 Furthermore, the relative error in the longitudinal forces between the inviscid and the IDDES analyses is shown on the right.
 Generally, the Eulerian and IDDES predictions have a solid qualitative agreement.
 Only the results based on the coarsest grid significantly underperform, leading to errors on $\mathcal{O}(10^2\%)$.
 The differences are particularly pronounced in $90^\circ \leq \mathrm{TWA} \leq 180$ for the longitudinal force and $0^\circ \leq \mathrm{TWA} \leq 120^\circ$ as well as $160^\circ \leq \mathrm{TWA} \leq 180^\circ$ for the lateral companion, i.e., precisely the ranges where the rotor generates a force in the respective direction.
-Predictions based on the medium and fine grids exhibit comparatively consistent errors of around $\mathcal{O}(10^1\%)$.

 The deficiency of the coarse-grid procedure in predicting lift as a function of the TWA is already noticeable in Fig. \ref{fig:annika_braren_cx_cy_TWA_grids}.
 However, it will be further confirmed below by employing the apparent wind scenario.
 For this purpose, the wind force coefficients are projected into the apparent wind direction, and the resulting wind parallel and wind orthogonal components are displayed in Fig. \ref{fig:annika_braren_cx_cy_AWA_grids} on the left and in the center, respectively.
 The predictions of the cross-wind forces of the coarsest grid deviate significantly from the forces on the finer grids and the IDDES reference results, underscoring the importance of sufficient rotor refinement for adequately predicting lift effects.
 In addition, the relative errors of the wind-orthogonal forces between the inviscid and inviscid investigations are shown in the right part of the figure.
 While the two finer grids again lead to errors of $\mathcal{O}(10^1\%)$, the coarsest grid errors tend to be one magnitude higher.